 3. What are the different types of NoSQL databases?

-- Document (MongoDB): JSON-like documents.
-Best for content management and user profiles.
+- Document (MongoDB): Best for content management.

 4. When would you prefer MongoDB over PostgreSQL?

 What's next?
-We'll dive deeper into advanced database topics β Database Scaling & Sharding
+We'll dive deeper into advanced database topics โ Database Scaling & Sharding